gr0ss/RegistryMonitor/README.md

  - Ability to setup/alter hotkeys for those registry key values and global hotkey to open menu on systray.
  - Ability to add links to commonly used executables such as scripts you write, with hotkeys for easy access.

-## Disclaimer

-This is my first github project so I'm just getting my feet wet and seeing if it is a worth while thing for me to do.

 ## Installation

 1. Clone To Desktop